unpreset/unplugin-unocss-config/README.md

 [![NPM version](https://img.shields.io/npm/v/unplugin-unocss-config?color=a1b858&label=)](https://www.npmjs.com/package/unplugin-unocss-config)

-Use uno config in run-time.
+Load your uno config and use it in run-time.

 ## Usage